Thoregon/thoregon.truCloud/doc/repositories.md

 ### Components & Modules

 Each component/module can specify a mapping for 'import' to repository entries.
-The file 'repos.mjs' contains the mapping:
+The file 'libraries.mjs' contains the mapping:

 map a component with its name w/o a leading '/' to a component path in a named repository